NuSynth/GlideCLI/README.md

 # Updates 10-17-2021
 I was going to re-write GlideCLI in the C language.
 I still am, but it is getting a different name, and is going to be much more than just a port of GlideCLI from C# to the C language.

-# New Program:
-GlideCLI is now just a prototype to part of a program designed to both help people become educated, and to end the current education system that sucks.
+GlideCLI is now just a prototype to part of a new software application coming soon, which is designed to both help people become educated, and to end the current education system that sucks.

-FreeClear:
+# FreeClear:
  https://github.com/Dartomic/FreeClear - It is a replacement for this program - Not ready, but coming soon!

-I took instructions down for how to compile or run this app, because .Net updates cause me to have to update the project's dependencies that .Net produces in the project.
-Just wait for FreeClear if you want to try it out.
-FreeClear v1.0 will be just like this one, except without the initial hassle of getting it to run.

-GlideCLI will recieve no further updates, except to this readme to just point you towards FreeClear once v1.0 is finished.